-I call this blog "second act," because the first act of my life is behind me.
+I call this blog "second act," because the first act of my life is behind me, and I'm looking forward to what will happen next.
 I hope to write about as many things that have happened to me as much about things that are or will happen to me -- my second act.

-If you need to know my vital stats -- where I was born, where I studied, where I went to work, etc., -- I'll indulge you hear.
+If you need to know my vital stats -- where I was born, where I studied, where I went to work, etc., -- I'll indulge you here.

 I was born in Hong Kong and came to Canada when I was six.
 I don't remember much about Hong Kong and I've never visited.
 I do have memories of my mom's mom who took care of me mostly while my parents worked.
 And I remember my first winter in Canada, our first car, laughing at Carol Burnett (although I wonder how much I understood at the time) and listening to The Carpenters for the first time.

 Like most Gen-Xers, I grew up as a latch-key kid.
-I have very specific memories of growing up mainly in Scarborough (suburb of Toronto)... like how during a snowstorm, I didn't wear and hat and my right ear got what must have been mild frostbite.
-To this day, when it gets cold, it feels funny in a way I can't even describe.
+I have very specific memories of growing up mainly in Scarborough (suburb of Toronto).

 I am the youngest son with three older sisters in my family.
 That meant I was as spoiled as a working-class immigrant family could spoil me.
 I wish I had inherited my dad's frugal ways - he somehow kept us all fed and had money for us to go to college and university, all from a meagre income of a freelance commercial artist.

 My mom worked as housekeeper at what is now the Hilton Toronto.
 My oldest sister also worked there as a switchboard operator for a time.

 This is me enjoying my first snow fall.